sifive/wake-html/README.md

 </script>
 ```

-You oupe it in the browser.
+You open it in the browser.